runbytech/ultron-ele/content/userguide.md

 [![quiz source file](/img/test-in-tutorial.png)](javascript:void(0))

 A `test.md` file created at the tutorial directory, when you open the file you'll find it including 4 dummy single choice questions as a start point for your own quiz.
-In the [Learning Precedures](#learning-precedures) we'll explain where to use this quiz.
+In the [Learning Procedures](#learning-procedures) we'll explain where to use this quiz.

 ### Step 4 Deploy website to netlify